Sriram-bb63/Sriram-bb63/README.md

 </div>
 <br />

 I am Sriram Vasudevan, a 2nd year CSE student in Sathyabama Institute of Science and Technology, Chennai :india:.
 I love to code in Python and build stuff using the same :computer:.
-I am looking forward to learn advanced DSA and AI :robot:.
+I am looking forward to learn Software Development and Machine Learning :robot:.
-Know more about me <a href="https://sriram-bb63.github.io/">here</a>.
+Check out my <a href="https://sriram-bb63.github.io/">site</a> to know more about me.

 I am a big fan of
 > "Shinzou wo sasageyo" <br> - Commander Erwin Smith (Attack on Titan)

 which translates to "Devote your heart".

-Other general stuff I like include cartography :world_map:, geography :national_park:, history :hourglass_flowing_sand: and geopolitics :globe_with_meridians:.
-As you would have guessed by the quote above, one of my favorite show is AoT and the other is Avatar: The Last Airbender.
+Other stuff I like include cartography :world_map:, geography :national_park:, history :hourglass_flowing_sand: and geopolitics :globe_with_meridians:.
+As you would have guessed by the above quote, one of my favorite show is AoT and the other is Avatar: The Last Airbender.
 I like to cook, read books and watch films although the last one is quite rare compared to others.
-Hit me up anytime if you wanna talk about any of these stuff.
+Feel free to text me if you wanna talk about any of these stuff.

 <div align="center">
 <img src="https://github-readme-stats.vercel.app/api?username=Sriram-bb63&show_icons=true&theme=synthwave&border_radius=0&title_color=a4ccd8&text_color=a4ccd8&icon_color=a4ccd8&bg_color=0d1927&custom_title=Github stats">